 And I am now officially a huge fan of the Wunda Chair.
 It’s basically a padded stool contraption, with springs and pedals.
 Great for building stability and flexibility, it provides better overall support than just using bodyweight and gravity for resistance like you do in mat Pilates.
 We finished class with a short sequence that I loved so much I asked my instructor if they offer Wunda Chair-only classes (keen much??).
 They currently don’t, but instructors tailor each class to students’ abilities (some use the chair more heavily than others) and they also keep sequences ever-changing to cater to their devoted daily attendees.

 I left class feeling pleasantly buzzed, breaking a light sweat and with tired muscles.
 The variety of equipment kept things interesting and fun.
 I recommend newbies start with the Spring Sculpt class, with a focus on alignment & toning, before trying the more intense Spring Power.
-Both feature the same kinds of exercises, Power is just more fast-paced so you’d want to be familiar with the moves first.
+Both feature the same kinds of exercises, Power is just more fast-paced it helps to be familiar with the moves first.
 I also learned that most of the Spring exercises are the same or similar to what you do on the Reformer bed so the workout achieves comparable results.

 Need to know: